hm-tamim/student-companion-android/README.md

 Every university should have their own app for the students instead of using 5-6 different apps for specific task.

 NSUer is a student companion and social media android app for the students of North South University.
-It has almost all featured needed to help students to become more productive, manages tasks easily, and stay connected with their university.
+It has almost all features needed to help students to become more productive, manages tasks easily, and stay connected with their university.

 <br />

-This app was developed follow by the rules of Material Design.
-I used MySQLi to store all the data.
-And PHP was used to make custom JSON APIs for the app.
+MySQLi was used to store all the data and PHP to make custom JSON APIs for the app.
 Security was one of the main priorities.
+It syncs data from server if a user login from another device.

 <br/>